 Yet even while the plane is being run by software, the pilots in the cockpit are legally responsible for its operation.
 US Federal Aviation Administration (FAA) regulations specify this directly, and courts have consistently upheld it.
 So when something goes wrong, we observe pilots becoming “moral crumple zones”—largely totemic humans whose central role becomes soaking up fault, even if they had only partial control of the system.

-The Air France flight 447 pilots lost “cognitive control of the situation.”
 The classic example is the case of Air France flight 447.
 En route from Brazil to France in 2009, the Airbus 330 had flown into a storm, and ice crystals had formed on the plane’s pitot tubes, a part of the avionics system that measures air speed.
 The frozen pitot tubes sent faulty data to the autopilot.
 The autopilot did what it was designed to do in the absence of data: It automatically disengaged, bouncing control of the aircraft back to the pilots.
 Caught by surprise, they were overwhelmed by an influx of loud warning signals and confusing instrument readings.
 In the words of the official French report, they lost “cognitive control of the situation.”
 A series of errors and incorrect maneuvers by the pilots ended in the plane’s crashing into the Atlantic Ocean, killing all 228 people on board.

 News reports at the time emphasized this series of pilot errors.
 Almost as a footnote, they explained that there were other factors involved, including the known but not yet fixed mechanical problem with pitot tubes failing due to icing in A330s.
 What contemporary reports did not point out—though a later essay in Vanity Fair brought to public attention—was that the pilots’ mistakes, some of them rookie errors, may have been at least partly due to automation.
 They had to take charge of the aircraft under conditions of weather and altitude that modern pilots rarely experience, because the autopilot is almost always in control.

-Automation has not eliminated human error so much as created opportunities for new kinds of error.
 As pilots fly less and “supervise” automatic systems more, their basic flying skills can atrophy—the so-called “automation paradox.”
 As Earl Wiener, a leader in the field of human factors in aviation, prophesied, automation has not eliminated human error so much as created opportunities for new kinds of error, born out of miscommunication between humans and machines.